GabeScott/standard-works-vault/General Conference/2017 April - How Does the Holy Ghost Help You.md

 Yet as deep as was Fernando’s pain, as well as that of Bayley’s parents and siblings, so too was the depth of contrasting peace and comfort that distilled upon them almost immediately.
 The Holy Ghost in His role as Comforter truly sustained Fernando through this incomprehensible affliction.
 The Spirit communicated an abiding peace that led Fernando to an attitude of forgiveness and love toward everyone involved in the tragic crash.

 Bayley’s parents called her brother who was serving as a missionary at the time of the accident.
 He described in a letter his feelings upon hearing the difficult news of his beloved sister: “It was amazing to hear your voices so calm in the midst of a tempest.
-I did not know what to say. ...
-All I could think of is my sister may not be there when I come home. ...
-I was comforted by your infallible testimonies of the Savior and His plan.
+I did not know what to say. … All I could think of is my sister may not be there when I come home. … I was comforted by your infallible testimonies of the Savior and His plan.
 The same sweet spirit that brings me to the verge of tears as I study and teach filled my heart.
-I was then comforted and reminded of the things that I know.”
+I was then comforted and reminded of the things that I know.”[^8]

 The Holy Ghost will help you by comforting you, as He did Fernando and Bayley’s family.

+### The Holy Ghost Testifies

-The Holy Ghost also testifies and bears witness of the Father and the Son and of all truth.
-The Lord, speaking to His disciples, said, “But when the Comforter is come, whom I will send unto you from the Father, ... he shall testify of me.”
+The Holy Ghost also testifies and bears witness of the Father and the Son and of all truth.[^9] The Lord, speaking to His disciples, said, “But when the Comforter is come, whom I will send unto you from the Father, … he shall testify of me.”[^10]

 In order to describe the valuable role of the Holy Ghost as witness, I will continue the story of Fernando and Bayley.
 If you remember, I shared that Fernando and his brother had been baptized, but his parents and three younger brothers had not.
 And, despite receiving numerous invitations to meet with the missionaries over the years, each time the family declined.